treinartz/APCS.ProcessingResources/README.md

 # pFellowship

 Here is our github open source book on Processing for APCS Educators.
-Our preliminary chapters include the 4 topics typically found on the APCS exams in May:
+Our preliminary chapters will include topics typically found on the APCS exams in May:

 [Intro and Conditional Logic](https://github.com/treinartz/pFellowship/blob/gh-pages/Inheritance.md)